 Crassula umbella Jacq.

-Crassula flabellifolia, Crassula loriformis, Crassula weissii, Septas umbella, Petrogeton umbella
+Crassula flabellifolia, Crassula loriformis, Crassula weissii, Petrogeton umbella, Septas umbella

-Crassula umbella is a succulent plant with erect, unbranched stems and leaves arranged in pairs, transversely depressed-obovate or more or less fused into a roundish umbrella-like structure around the stem.
-It grows up to 6 inches (15 cm) tall.
-Leaves are glabrous, usually yellowish-green, and with entire to create margin.
-The inflorescence is a terminal elongate thyrse, rarely subumbellate, and supported by up to 4 inches (10 cm) long peduncle.
-Flowers are yellowish-green, up to 0.4 inches (1 cm) in diameter, and appear from winter to spring.
+Crassula umbella is a small succulent with a spherical tuber and erect, unbranched stems with leaves arranged in pairs, transversely depressed-obovate, or more or less fused into a roundish umbrella-like structure around the stem.
+It grows up to 10 inches (25 cm) tall.
+Leaves are glabrous, usually yellowish-green, with entire to create margin.
+The inflorescence is a terminal elongate thyrse supported by an up to 4 inches (10 cm) long peduncle.
+Flowers are star-shaped, up to 0.4 inches (1 cm) across, cream to yellowish-green, rarely white, and appear from winter to spring.

 How to Grow and Care